grdsdev/tisa/README.md

-# toy-emulator
+# TISA
-Tiny emulator for a toy ISA
+TISA stands for Tiny ISA.

 ## Bulding and executing